 Developing micro and small businesses

-Furuz provides high quality financial services with a special focus on small business development and contributes this way to the development of Tajikistan.
+Furuz provides high quality financial services with special focus on small business development.
+This is a great contribution to the sustainable development of Tajikistan.

 Small Business Development

 Lack of employment is one of the main poverty and development issues in Tajikistan at this time.
 A large number of people want to work but are unable to find employment, or if they find work they are paid such a low salary that they cannot live on it.
 That is why many have to leave the country in search for work.
 With half the GDP coming from migrant workers, mainly from Russia, Tajikistan is the most remittance dependent country in the world.